MrPowers/mungingdata/docs/unix/appending-executables-path.md

   - "unix"
 ---

+# Adding executables to your PATH for fun

 Adding executables to your PATH is fun, easy, and a great way to learn about how your machine works.

 This pattern is especially useful for long commands that you need to run frequently.